-Today I am going to talk about a BBQ Firewall Pro, a plugin to secure your WordPress sites by blocking referrers, query strings, user agents, urls and IP addresses
+Today I am going to talk about a BBQ Firewall Pro, a plugin to secure your WordPress sites by blocking referrers, query strings, user agents, URI Paths and IP addresses

 BBQ Firewall is available for free in the WordPress repository as a plug and play plugin.

 BBQ Firewall Pro brings you option to create and customize a Firewall so you can protect your WordPress better.

 I didn’t want to buy BBQ Firewall Pro because I felt that CloudFlare Firewall Rules do a better job.

 The problem with Firewall Rules is that they are limited to 5 if you are CloudFlare Free plan user.

 BBQ Firewall Pro is only $20 and you get lifetime updates so you don’t have to worry about one more subscription.